 I had to make this choice with Buckley.
 I was fortunate that I had my vet’s complete support when I decided to stop treating her restrictive cardiomyopathy.
 She was on multiple cardiac medications, and for several months, she happily took them with pill pockets.
 Once she started to refuse the pill pockets, the only way I could have gotten the meds into her was through force.
 Buckley was the kind of cat who, at a mere seven pounds, needed multiple veterinary assistants to restrain her to get anything done.
 I don’t think she ever had an exam that didn’t require at least mild sedation.
 There was no way I could have pilled her, nor would I have wanted to put a cat with heart disease through the twice daily stress of it.
 I also knew that she would come to dread contact with me, and I knew I couldn’t have handled that.

 I made the choice to stop her heart medications, knowing full well that it would shorten her already much too short life even further.
 But I also knew it was the right decision for her, and for me.
 She lived for another month after I stopped her meds, and except for the last few days of her life, her quality of life was good.
 If anything, our bond became deeper, knowing that our time together was limited.

 If my friend chooses to stop treatment for her cat, she will most likely shorten her cat’s life, too.
-But what she will gain, in my opinion, far outweighs what she will loose.
+But what she will gain, in my opinion, far outweighs what she will lose.
 She will get the loving relationship with her cat back.